yanvow/adhd_ds/index.md

 In the **Action** genre:
   * During period 2, the cluster labeled "Cinderella" was the more profitable than the cluster labeled "Man in the Hole".
   * In period 3, the cluster labeled "Oedipus + Rags to Riches" competes with the cluster labeled "Cinderella," while the cluster labeled "Man in the Hole" remains much lower in profitability.
-  * In period 4, the profitability of the three clusters becomes more similar and there is no significant difference in which cluster is more profitable.
+  * In periods 1 and 4, the profitability of the three clusters becomes more similar and there is no significant difference in which cluster is more profitable.

 In the **Horror** genre:
   * During Period 1 and 4, the profitability of the three clusters becomes more similar and there is no significant difference in which cluster is more profitable.
 On other hand, in period 2 and 3, the Oepidus movie arc is the least profitable movie arc.